wp-plugins/social-locker/readme.txt

 <strong>Important:</strong> if you use CDN, please refresh files on your CDN server after installing the update.

-IMPROVED: Performance optimization.
-IMPROVED: Added several new internal hints and tips.
-FIXED: A bug of not being able to activate a license key manually.

 = 2.2.7 - 5 Oct 2013 =
 IMPROVED: Performance optimization.
 IMPROVED: Added several new internal hints and tips.